 In photography there is no meantime.
 There was just that moment and now there’s this moment and in between there is nothing.
 Photography, in a way, is the negation of chronology. ~ Geoff Dyer, The Ongoing Moment

-On the flip side, this idea of constant change opens up possibilities.
-The future is open, with events and circumstances not yet known to us, perhaps things that will impact us in positive ways we’d never imagined.
+On the other hand, this idea of constant change opens up possibilities.
+Every moment is fresh and new.
+The future is open, with events and circumstances not yet known to us, perhaps situations or events that will impact us in ways we’d never imagined.

-What would it mean to live with the notion, even celebrate the notion, that everything is impermanent?
+What would it mean to live with the notion that everything is impermanent?

-The course will consist of 15 days of emailed photographic prompts and inspiration in December.
-There will be no group, but you can share your responses with others through social media channels using the hashtag #celebrateimpermanence.
+The course consists of 15 emailed photographic prompts and inspiration.
+There will be no group, but you can see how others are responding by searching for the hashtag #celebrateimpermanence on Instagram.

 * See that change means there is novelty and surprise and possibilities everywhere.

-* Quit judging everything as good or bad and see the beauty in imperfection.
+* Stop judging everything as good or bad and see the beauty in imperfection.

-* Accept loss as part of life and practice resilience.
+* Accept loss as a part of life and practice resilience.

 * Appreciate the value of grief.

-* See each day as the gift it is, no matter what it brings.
+* See each day as a gift, no matter what it brings.